 A customer recently asked us about which order to do things in, so let’s discuss why prototyping, patenting, and then going to market is a misguided concept that could land you in hot water.

-Protoype > Patent > Market?
+Prototype > Patent > Market?
 A misguided concept.

 Someone asked us if they should contact Chinese companies to make a prototype of their idea, and their plan was to patent the product idea afterwards when they had got the confidence to move forward from the market and investor feedback on the prototypes.
 However, they were worried about the Chinese manufacturer they used to create the prototype ripping off their idea and launching the product themselves instead.

 This is a very common fear among people who want to develop a new product in China, as copycats are out there.
-It is not unfounded… but the way to think about this is profoundly misguided.

 The common misconception about the order to proceed goes as follows:

-1. Get a prototype made.
+1. Get a functional prototype made.

 2. Show it to potential customers and investors.

-3. Decide if a patent is needed for the product (because patents are expensive, entrepreneurs and smaller businesses don’t want to risk spending that money on patenting too early).
+3. Decide if a utility patent is needed for the product (because patents are expensive, entrepreneurs and smaller businesses don’t want to risk spending that money on patenting too early).

-1. Mock your idea up in creative ways and show it to potential customers – this might be making a mockup out of card, plasticine, pieces of wood, or even by 3D printing it.
+1. Mock your idea up in creative ways and show it to potential customers – this might be making a mock-up out of card, plasticine, pieces of wood, or even by 3D printing it.

-2. Based on your feedback, improve the mockups and refine your product idea until you see it gets a strong response from potential customers, and document it.
+2. Based on your feedback, improve the mock-ups and refine your product idea until you see it gets a strong response from potential customers, and document it.

 3. Talk to potential investors, show them the market research you have already done and the results you got.
 They will be far more likely to be interested in investing if you can show them tangible interest from your chosen niche.